2called-chaos/mcl/Readme.md

   * MCL does not take away the Minecraft server console unless you start the server with `nogui`.
   * **MCL does not modify minecraft** itself in any way!
 It's reading from and writing to the server console only.
   * MCL may download, create, symlink, backup, restore, delete or modify files and folders inside your server folder.
-  * The buildin _!eval_ plugin is disabled by default because it's evil!
   * When you see "ticks" somewhere it refers to the MCL loop.
 It has nothing to do with Minecraft ticks.